boonyong6/how-linux-works/README.md

 - Creating cgroups is **tricky** because of the rules governing cgroups.
   - You can put processes only in outer-level (“leaf”) cgroups.
-  - A cgroup can’t have a controller that isn’t in its parent cgroup.
+  - A cgroup can't have a controller that isn't in its parent cgroup.
   - You must specify controllers for child cgroups through the **cgroup.subtree_control** file.
   - An exception is that you can place processes in the root cgroup.
-One reason you might want to do this is to detach a process from systemd’s control.
+One reason you might want to do this is to detach a process from systemd's control.

 ### *8.6.4 Viewing Resource Utilization